Design, construction, and testing of the PandaX-xT cryogenics system: Experimental results and discussion

+In order to investigate the operational performance of the two cryocoolers running simultaneously, we powered on both units and set their cold head temperatures to 176~K. During this test, two gas circulation system were activated, each operating at a flow rate of approximately 80~slpm, along with a all-liquid circulation system running at about 780~kg/h (4.4~lpm).
+As shown in Figure~\ref{fig:p-2al600}, the combined heating power applied by the two heaters was approximately 1300~W, which stabilized the system pressure at $192.76\pm0.27$~kPa, indicating that the system still had 1300~W of available cooling capacity under these conditions.
+Furthermore, both cryocoolers successfully maintained the cold finger temperatures with fluctuations within $\pm$0.1~K, demonstrating excellent thermal stability and independent control.

-Therefore, the new cryogenics system with two AL600 coldheads performs well during long-term operation and is capable of handling a large liquid xenon detector with a heat load of approximately 1500 W.
+Therefore, the new cryogenics system with two AL600 coldheads performs well during long-term operation and is capable of handling a large liquid xenon detector with a heat load exceeding 1500~W. At the same time, it maintains a pressure fluctuation of less than 1~kPa, satisfying the requirements of the PandaX-xT experiment.
+This pressure fluctuation is larger than that of LZ (0.0558~kPa) and PandaX-4T (0.25~kPa) but smaller than that of XENONnT (2~kPa), assuming that LZ and XENONnT also used standard deviation as the metric.